 Kate believes that women around the world are the most powerful, yet largely untapped, resource in the fight to break the cycle of poverty that entraps families and communities from generation to generation.

-She founded Dignity Matters to help ensure that homeless women in her community have access to basic necessities, in order for them to stay healthy, and regain self-confidence and dignity.
+She founded and runs Dignity Matters to help ensure that homeless women in her community have access to basic necessities, in order for them to stay healthy, and regain self-confidence and dignity.

 She lives in Wayland, Massachusetts, together with her husband, two children, and two cats.